davenquinn/xenoliths/paper/text/chapters/06-modeling.md

-# Thermal modeling of tectonic scenarios
+# Thermal modeling of tectonic scenarios {#sec:modeling}

-The Farallon Plate, Monterey Plate, and slab window scenarios for the source of the Crystal Knob xenoliths all imply a peridotite composition with a depleted (convecting-mantle) isotopic and trace-element signature.
+The slab window, Monterey Plate, and Cretaceous mantle duplexing scenarios for the source of the Crystal Knob xenoliths all imply a peridotite composition with a depleted (convecting-mantle) isotopic and trace-element signature.
 Though petrographic and geochemical variations provide